Filter Bags for the Cement Industry

 These qualities make our filter bags highly durable and reliable through each cleaning cycle, resulting in a long product life overall.
 Typically, our filter bags will provide five-year effective filter bag life in a pulse jet cement kiln baghouse.
 Because our bags operate consistently for longer, they don’t need to be replaced as often — equaling lowered maintenance costs, increased yield and greater productivity.
 Additionally, they are proven to operate with less pressure drop, requiring less energy from the main kiln baghouse fan.

-What this amounts to is a lowered overall cost of ownership.
+This amounts to lower overall cost of ownership.

 Production is limited by airflow constraints through the kiln?

 Increase airflow and use this additional airflow for higher clinker production rates.

 Burning alternative fuels and limited by the amount of fuel burnt due to a shortage of available O2?

 Increase airflow and utilize this airflow to increase alternative fuel utilization.

 Can’t utilize additional airflow for production increases or alternative fuel increases?